sztrzask/maklipsa.github.io/_posts/2019-07-22-Modeling-version-and-temporary-state-in-noSQL-databases.md

 When we take into account features that noSQL databases offer:

 - `PartitionKey`/`PrimaryKey` can be assigned to multiple rows/objects/states.
-- `Id`/`SecondaryKey`  can be used as a drilldown key to a specific object.
+- `Id`/`SecondaryKey`  can be used as a drill-down key to a specific object.
 - The ability to do commands pre-checks.
 A pre-check is an `if` statement.
 It has two properties:
     - is executed in the same transaction before the operation.
-    - if it returns false the operation won't execute.
+    - if it returns false, the operation won't execute.

 Having the above allows us for a bit different solution: